saucelabs/sauce-docs/docs/mobile-apps/real-device-cleaning.md

 On Public devices, user access to device settings is limited to app-specific configurations only. like notifications, location services, permissions, app storage, and app details.
 For iOS Enterprise apps, users can trust the app via settings.
 Access is restricted to the test application and webapps through Safari or Chrome.
 These rules apply to both iOS and Android public devices.

 The list of restrictions on iOS:
-- FaceID/TouchID & Passcodes.
+- Face ID/Touch ID & Passcodes.
 - Developer mode
 - Language and region
 - Reset device
 - Find My Device
 - Standby mode
-- Create new AppleID
+- Create new Apple ID
 - Sounds and Haptics
 - Screen Time
 - Auto-lock settings